-Leading Aircraftman Walter Frederick Rusk (966122) served with the Royal Air Force during World War Two.
+Leading Aircraftman Walter Frederick Rusk (966122) served with the Royal Air Force during the Second World War.
 He was best known as a phenomenal motorcycle road racing talent in the pre-war years.

-Rusk was born in Belfast, Co.
-Antrim in 1910.
+Rusk was born in Belfast in 1910.
 He became one of Northern Ireland’s most prominent motorcycle racers of the 1930s.

 Achievements on the roads